JaceG/BetTrackr/replit.md

 A mobile-first web application for tracking sports betting balances with running balance calculations, visual analytics, and CSV import/export capabilities.
 Built with React, TypeScript, and Chart.js, this application provides real-time financial tracking with color-coded visualizations that show profit/loss against a configurable baseline.

-The application allows users to manually enter betting transactions, import CSV data, visualize balance trends over time, and export their data.
+The application allows users to manually enter betting transactions, edit existing entries, import CSV data, visualize balance trends over time, and export their data.
 It features a dark-mode-first design optimized for mobile devices with touch-friendly interactions.

+## Recent Changes

+**November 2025 - Entry Editing & Cloud Sync Fixes:**
+- Fixed entry editing functionality with MongoDB persistence
+- CSV imports now save directly to MongoDB when authenticated
+- MongoDB is now single source of truth for authenticated users
+- Entry edit modal properly resets when switching between entries
+- All authenticated users get free cloud sync (no subscription required)

 ## User Preferences